Mihir2405-G/SKILLLAB_PROR-2026-VESDivas/README.md

 ## 16.1 Fabrication Process

-Describe how the project was physically made.

-Include:
 Cutting

 We used a cardboard and cut it down as required for our project using the dimensions and scissors, and put a black chart paper on it

 Assembly

 We assembled the whole circuit on the breadboard and mounted it on the carboard alongwith the neccessary sensors with the help of hot glue gun

 Wiring

 Connecected the microcontroller to the sensors and the servo motor with the help of jumper wires

 Finishing

 Added some finishing touching to the board by marking desginated parking areas and road markings

 ## 16.2 Build Photos

-Add photos throughout the project.

-Suggested images:

 Early sketch